+TERMS DESCRIPTION

-TERMS DESCRIPTION GVRP Protocol Default: Disable Allow user to enable / disable GVRP function globally.
+GVRP Protocol Default: Disable Allow user to enable / disable GVRP function globally.
 State Default: Disable After enable GVRP globally, here still can enable/disable GVRP by port.
-Join Timer Default: 20 Controls the interval of senDINg the GVRP Join BPDU.
+Join Timer Default: 20 Controls the interval of sending the GVRP Join BPDU.
 An instance of this timer is required on a per-Port, per-GARP Participant basis Leave Timer Default: 60 Control the time to release the GVRP reservation after received the GVRP Leave BPDU.
 An instance of the timer is required for each state machine that is in the LV state.
-Leave All Default: 1000 Timers Controls the period to initiate the garbage collection of registered VLAN.
-The timer is required on a per-Port, per- GARP Participant basis
+Leave All Timers Default: 1000 Controls the period to initiate the garbage collection of registered VLAN.
+The timer is required on a per-Port, per-GARP Participant basis

-3.6.
-Quality of service (QoS)
+3.5 QUALITY of SERVICE (QoS)

-Quality of Service (QoS) is the ability from the switch to provide different priority to different applications, users, or data flows, or to guarantee a certain level of performance to a data flow.
+Quality of Service (QoS) is the ability from the switch to provide different priority to different applications, users or data flows, or to guarantee a certain level of performance to a data flow.
 QoS guarantees are important if the network capacity is insufficient, especially for real-time streaming multimedia applications.
 QoS can also help to reduce traffic problems and control the traffic by deliver the high priority first.
-This section allows User to configure Quality of Service settings for each port by configure the priorities to provide a smooth data traffic.
+This section allows User to configure Quality of Service settings for each port by configure the priorities in order to provide a smooth data traffic.

-3.6.1.
-QoS setting
+3.5.1 QoS SETTING